Stick (TV series)

-Stick is an American sports comedy television series created by Jason Keller for Apple TV+ and starring Owen Wilson as a former professional golfer.
+Stick is an American sports comedy television series created by Jason Keller for Apple TV+ and starring Owen Wilson as a former professional golfer who takes a young prodigy under his wing to turn his life around.
 The series premiered on June 4, 2025.
-In July 2025, the series was renewed for a second season.
+In July 2025, the series was renewed for a second season which is slated to premiere on November 4, 2026.